 Contact us for help…

 If you or someone you know has been accused of a crime, we invite you to contact us for a free consultation.
 (For cases in Nevada, please see our article on NRS 202.170 poisoning food, drink, water or medicine in Nevada.)
-We can be reached 24/7 by phone or on social media.
+We can be reached 24/7.

 - California Penal Code 347(a)(1) PC.
 Note that a water supply may include a spring, well, or reservoir.